RobMaple/yoink-css/README.md

 ## Features

-- Colocate CSS code with the template markup it corresponds to.
+- Co-locate CSS code with the template markup it corresponds to.
 - Scope classes to the markup in that file.
-- Write SCSS, LESS or any other CSS variant.
+- Write SCSS, LESS or any other CSS preprocessor syntax.
 - Extracts CSS to a single file that can then be used as part of your usual build process.
 - Can be used with both Gulp and NPM scripts / CLI.